 Then when you are at the front of the line they ask what you want WITH IT!
 Seriously!!!
 A big scoop of vanilla ice cream, a drizzle of caramel sauce, or BOTH.

 This is a huge indulgence, and great if you share especially if you get the ice cream since 1.
 It will melt quickly on the fresh from the oven dumpling, and 2.
 It’s challenging to finish and there are other treats to be had.
-Find them in with the vendors at the Royal, all along one end of a row, across from the Ontario Toyota Dealers (which is on the map).
-They are right beside the equally crave-worthy Cinnamon Rolls, which are also made by How’s.
+Find How’s Hot Apple Dumplings in with the vendors at the Royal, all along one end of a row, across from the Ontario Toyota Dealers (which is on the map).
+They are right beside another favourite treat at the Royal, the equally crave-worthy Cinnamon Rolls, which are also made by How’s.

 You know I love cinnamon, and cinnamon rolls really are one of the best ways to deliver that sweet, spicy, earthy flavour to my eagerly awaiting palate.
 They are made onsite in front of the long line up.
 With sheets of fluffy dough being thickly coated in the cinnamon sugar butter spread before being rolled up and sliced into spirals of flavour.
 After one more rise, they hit the ovens and come out piping hot.
 Drizzle on icing and devour.

-Find them in with the vendors, across from the Ontario Toyota Dealers (which is on the map), right beside the Apple Dumplings, which are also made by How’s.
+Find them in with the vendors, across from the Ontario Toyota Dealers (which is on the map), right beside another treat at the Royal How’s Hot Apple Dumplings.

 How can you go wrong with crispy potatoes served with a big dollop of sour cream?
 If you haven’t had rosti – it’s a surprisingly simple dish for being such a great meal.
 Grated potato cooked in a big, hot, cast iron pan pushed down and formed into a big pancake (but not a potato pancake – a rosti).
 Some places add a little grated onion to the mix but plain is outstanding.
 It’s served with options – sour cream as I mentioned but also smoked salmon.
 Mainly that’s it.
 So tasty.